Otite-Git/CI-CD-Project-using-AWS-CodeBuild--and-S3-for-Terraform-Script-Automation/README.md

 ```bash
 Terraform innit
  ```
 This command initialises the file with your AWS environment.

-This should look like ths:
-Provie a screenshot
-6. Once initialised the next command to enter is
+6. Once initialised the next command to enter is:
 ```bash
  Terraform apply
 ```